 * based on monthly, principal and interest repayments

-In this example, the choice of a 25 year home loan length does cost the borrower an extra $127 per month (which may push a 25 year length beyond the reaches of some people) compared with a 30 year loan, but it also saves the borrower a staggering $78,000 over the life of the loan.
+In this example, the choice of a 25 year home loan length does cost the borrower an extra $127 per month compared with a 30 year loan, but it also saves the borrower a staggering $78,000 over the life of the loan.

-On the other hand, a 30 year loan term has lower repayments, as you now have five additional years to pay off what is the same loan amount.
-This of course means you also get charged interest for five extra years.
+On the other hand, a 30 year loan term has lower repayments, as you now have five additional years to pay off the same loan amount.
+However, you'll also be paying interest for an additional five years.

 Choosing to take out a home loan with a 40 year term will have even lower repayments than a 30 year loan term—$1,805.20 on $350,000 loan with a rate of 5.50% compared to $1,987.26 with a 30 year loan term, or $2,149.31 on a 25 year loan term.
 It’ll also come with a much larger interest bill—$516,496 vs $365,413.60 on a 30 year loan.

-Remember too that just because your loan term is longer doesn’t necessarily mean you can’t make additional repayments or make use of repayment strategies which decrease your loan term.
-Making additional repayments or lump sum payments, or splitting your monthly loan repayment into fortnightly payments can see you pay your loan off in a shorter time period than what you’ve agreed to anyway.
+Even if you have a longer loan term, you may be able to make additional repayments or make use of repayment strategies which decrease your loan term.
+Making additional repayments or lump sum payments, or splitting your monthly loan repayment into fortnightly payments can see you pay your loan off in a shorter time period.

 Refinancing mistake: refinancing to a lower interest rate and not adjusting your loan length